kdails/SI507_finalproject/README.md

 - [X] Includes a sample .sqlite/.db file
 - [X] Includes a diagram of your database schema
 - [X] Includes EVERY file needed in order to run the project
-- [ ] Includes screenshots and/or clear descriptions of what your project should look like when it is working
+- [X] Includes screenshots and/or clear descriptions of what your project should look like when it is working

 ### Flask Application - soon to exist!
-- [ ] Includes at least 3 different routes
+- [X] Includes at least 3 different routes
-- [ ] View/s a user can see when the application runs that are understandable/legible for someone who has NOT taken this course
+- [X] View/s a user can see when the application runs that are understandable/legible for someone who has NOT taken this course
-- [ ] Interactions with a database that has at least 2 tables
+- [X] Interactions with a database that has at least 2 tables
-- [ ] At least 1 relationship between 2 tables in database
+- [X] At least 1 relationship between 2 tables in database
-- [ ] Information stored in the database is viewed or interacted with in some way
+- [X] Information stored in the database is viewed or interacted with in some way

 ### Additional Components (at least 6 required)
-- [O] Use of a new module
+- [X] Use of a new module - flask_table
-- [ ] Use of a second new module
+- [X] Use of a second new module - wtforms
 - [ ] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
 - [X] A many-to-many relationship in your database structure
-- [ ] At least one form in your Flask application
+- [X] At least one form in your Flask application
-- [O] Templating in your Flask application
+- [X] Templating in your Flask application
-- [O] Inclusion of JavaScript files in the application
+- [ ] Inclusion of JavaScript files in the application
-- [ ] Links in the views of Flask application page/s
+- [X] Links in the views of Flask application page/s
 - [ ] Relevant use of `itertools` and/or `collections`
 - [X] Sourcing of data using web scraping
 - [ ] Sourcing of data using web REST API requests
-- [X] Sourcing of data using user input and/or a downloaded .csv or .json dataset
+- [ ] Sourcing of data using user input and/or a downloaded .csv or .json dataset
 - [X] Caching of data you continually retrieve from the internet in some way

 ### Submission